epklein/epklein.github.io/_posts/2023Q1/2023-01-21-writing-guides.md

 According to the author, a good *strategy* consists of:

-1. *Diagnosis*: It is the theory describing the challenge at hand - its factors and constraints - and a problem statement;
+1. *Diagnosis*: The theory describing the challenge at hand, including its factors and constraints, alongwith a problem statement;
-2. *Policies*: Those are the policies that we will apply to address the challenge.
-It describes the general approach that we take to tackle the problem;
+2. *Guiding Policies*: These are the policies that will be applied to address the challenge.
+They describe the general approach taken to tackle the problem;
-3. *Actions*: Those are the specific steps that we implement to address the challenge.
+3. *Actions*: These are the specific steps implemented to address the challenge.

 This process is quite similar to how a doctor treats a patient.
 First, he names the disease or pathology (diagnosis of the problem); Second, he considers the therapeutic approach for it (guiding policy); Finally, he prescribes therapy or medication (actions to be taken).